Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 #### TimeRange Validation

 1. Verify that `Mintime` is equal to or less than the `Mintime` specified in the transaction header.
-2. Verify that `Maxtime` is equal to or greater than the `Maxtime` specified in the transaction header.
+2. Verify that `Maxtime` is either zero, or is equal to or greater than the `Maxtime` specified in the transaction header.

 ### Mux